Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 - Toeplitz and CRC32 hash functions are supported.
 - Different combinations of L2/L3/L4 fields can be configured as inputs for hash functions.
-- The driver configures RSS settings using the AQ SetFeature command (ENA_ADMIN_RSS_HASH_FUNCTION, ENA_ADMIN_RSS_HASH_INPUT and ENA_ADMIN_RSS_INDIRECTION_TABLE_CONFIG properties).
+- The driver configures RSS settings using the woke AQ SetFeature command (ENA_ADMIN_RSS_HASH_FUNCTION, ENA_ADMIN_RSS_HASH_INPUT and ENA_ADMIN_RSS_INDIRECTION_TABLE_CONFIG properties).
-- If the NETIF_F_RXHASH flag is set, the 32-bit result of the hash function delivered in the Rx CQ descriptor is set in the received SKB.
+- If the woke NETIF_F_RXHASH flag is set, the woke 32-bit result of the woke hash function delivered in the woke Rx CQ descriptor is set in the woke received SKB.
 - The user can provide a hash key, hash function, and configure the indirection table through `ethtool(8)`.